A widow's peak, or v-shaped hairline, is most common in men but can be present in women too.

 From humble beginnings on TV sitcom Growing Pains in the 1980s, Leonardo DiCaprio rose to fame as a teenage heartthrob in films such as Romeo and Juliet.
 Now aged 40, he has grown into a mature, diverse actor, starring in award-winning films including The Wolf of Wall Street.
 The actor has been displaying a receding widow's peak for several years now.

 British actor, Jude Law, 41, is known for his roles in films such as The Talented Mr Ripley and Enemy at the Gates, and has always had a widow's peak, although in recent years his hairline has been receding further at the temples.
 Lately, his hair has also been showing signs of thinning on top, and he has been candid with his fans about his experiences with hair loss.

 David Beckham has always sported a natural widow's peak and his fears surrounding baldness seem to stem from his father's battle with male pattern baldness.
 In the past, he has spoken out about his predisposition to male pattern baldness and said whilst he wouldn't rule out hair loss treatments in future, he would shave his hair off if he experiences further hair loss.

 Ryan Giggs is another footballer who has a noticeable widow's peak.
 In 2010, he allegedly spent £30,000 on hair replacement therapy and hair loss treatment in London, to increase the thickness of his hair and boost regrowth from his follicles.

-The good news is that a widow’s peak can be treated and hair growth encouraged.
-It is best to see a hair loss expert as soon as you notice hair loss occurring, as they can set up a specially-tailored treatment programme featuring clinically-proven treatments for a widow’s peak, to reduce hair loss and encourage healthy regrowth.
+The good news is that a widow's peak can be treated and hair growth encouraged.
+It is best to see a hair loss expert as soon as you notice hair loss occurring, as they can set up a specially-tailored treatment programme featuring clinically-proven treatments for a receding hairline, to reduce hair loss and encourage healthy regrowth.